Premiership of Humza Yousaf: Russian–Ukraine war

 During the SNP leadership bid, Yousaf was highly criticised and dubbed as "embarrassing" by asking "where are all the men?" when meeting a group of Ukrainian women.
 The group of women explained to Yousaf that their husbands were in Ukraine continuing to engage in the Russian invasion of Ukraine.
 Yousaf told the BBC that there was in fact Ukrainian men in the building and that the group of women he had asked the question to did not appear to take offence.
 Alex Cole-Hamilton of the Scottish Liberal Democrats described the blunder as "clumsy, insensitive and displays a real ignorance of international affairs" from the "man who is about to lead Scotland".

 In August 2023, Yousaf attended a wreath laying ceremony in Edinburgh to commemorate Ukraine's independence day.
 During the event, Yousaf reaffirmed Scotland's support towards Ukraine and stated that Scotland "stands in absolute solidarity with Ukraine”.
 He also highlighted that Scotland had welcomed more than 25,000 Ukrainian people since the Russian invasion in February 2022.
-He claimed that it was important for countries in Europe and around the world to continue to pledge their support for Ukraine and assist the Ukrainian efforts in anyway possible, and that following the war, that those countries help Ukraine to rebuild.
+He claimed that it was important for countries in Europe and around the world to continue to pledge their support for Ukraine and assist the Ukrainian efforts in any way possible, and that following the war, that those countries help Ukraine to rebuild.
 Yousaf thanked the Ukrainians who had settled in Scotland for their contributions to Scotland and said that Scotland would be their home for as long as possibly needed.